HuskyDG/huskydg.github.io/vmos/geektool/README.md

 ## Why don't Root button turn on after enable Root access through GeekTool?

-Because installation don't modify virtual machine configuration database inside VMOS PRO app.
+Because installation won't modify virtual machine configuration database inside VMOS PRO app.
 If it modifies database, it will prevent you from booting virtual machine with Root enabled on non-Premium account or guest account.

 And modify virtual machine configuration is not needed!